danthemango/DANIEL-GUENTHER-IS24-full-stack-competition-req97073/README.md

 - `docker build -t product-manager .`
 - `docker run -p 3000:3000 product-manager`

+run a request to http://localhost:3000/api/healthcheck which should return a status of 200

-and the web api documentation available at http://localhost:3000/api/api-docs
+and the web api documentation is available at http://localhost:3000/api/api-docs

-Other Notes
+Development
 -----------
-This application has been split into two parts, with a frontend and backend contained in the 'frontend' and 'backend' directories respectively.
-The frontend has been implemented with React using the Chakra UI framework, and the backend has been written in nodeJS with expressJS.

 if you want to try debugging it, run it locally with:
 - `cd frontend`
 - `npm install`